Ebbro/Ebbro/README.md

+Student of Game Design at TheSign Acdemy, Florence, Italy.

-I am currently working on a personal minimalist puzzle game and an inside project within the TheSign Academy
+Currently working on a couple of small personal projects and some other projects from the Academy

 ## Reach me at